armin-reichert/mazes/README.md

 Maze generation algorithms took my attention when reading [this blog](http://weblog.jamisbuck.org/2011/2/7/maze-generation-algorithm-recap) where Jamis Buck presents the most commonly known algorithms together with Ruby implementations and Javascript animations.

 As an exercise for learning the new Java 8 features (lambda expressions, streams etc.), I started to reimplement some of these algorithms.
 Apart from using Java 8 style, my intent was to make the underlying graph algorithm (creation of a spanning tree of a 2D grid graph) more explicit.
 If you browse the web for maze algorithm implementations, you will find many of them, but most of them are rather low-level, use ad-hoc data structures or mix the essentials with UI or animation related code.
-In contrast I wanted to give implementation that purely manipulate the grid graph and clearly reflect the graph algorithms.
-There are no dependencies to UI frameworks (AWT, Swing, JavaFX).
+In contrast I wanted to give implementations that just change the edges of the grid graph and clearly reflect the underlying graph algorithm.
+Also, there are no dependencies to UI frameworks (AWT, Swing, JavaFX) which makes the code reusable.

-To achieve this, there is
+To achieve these goals, there is
 - an API for graph and 2D-grid data structures
 - an implementation of a 2D-grid with cell and edge content
 - a publish-subscribe mechanism for observing graph/grid operations and traversal algorithms

 The maze generation algorithms work strictly against the grid API.
 For drawing and animation, graph and graph traversal listeners are used.

-I also found new ways of generating mazes, for example a modification of Eller's algorithm which generates the maze from the center of the grid graph towards the borders, or many variations of Wilson's algorithm which result from different ways of selecting the random walks start cells.
+I also found new ways of generating mazes, for example a modification of Eller's algorithm which generates the maze from the center of the grid towards the borders, or variations of Wilson's algorithm which result from the different ways of selecting the random walk start cells.
 For example, one can start the random walks in the order defined by space-filling-curves like [Hilbert](EasyGrid/src/de/amr/easy/grid/curves/HilbertCurve.java), [Peano](EasyGrid/src/de/amr/easy/grid/curves/PeanoCurve.java) or [Moore](EasyGrid/src/de/amr/easy/grid/curves/MooreLCurve.java) curves.
 This gives visually appealing creation processes.
-If this has any practical use, time will show.
+If it has any practical use, time will show.

 For example, the maze generator based on Kruskal's minimum-spanning-tree algorithm looks like this: